 - College guide to overcoming homesickness

 Never thought you could miss home this much?
 You are not alone, even if others don't admit it.
-Just like getting a cold there are several things you can do to deal with this common phenomena.
+Just like getting a cold, there are several things you can do to deal with this common phenomenon.

 - Tips for Adjusting to University Life and Resources, Counseling Services

 More Tips for Adjusting to University Life.